isPoto/Speedtest-Plus/README.md

 You can join Poto Channel and Poto Group on Telegram.
-Poto Channel will post Speedtest+ update news, and you can give feedback on Speedtest+ UX design issues or other ideas you have in Poto Group. poto looks forward to working with you to build the best Speedtest+ software.
+Poto Channel will post Speedtest+ update news, and you can give feedback on Speedtest+ UX design issues or other ideas you have in Poto Group.
+Poto looks forward to working with you to build the best Speedtest+ software.

 Poto Channel & Group is not limited to topics, so there may be some content you don't like, so be sure to let Poto know, Poto wants to know what you think.